-After every trip, you always end with a stack of ticket stubs and random local maps.
+After every trip, you always end up with a stack of ticket stubs and random local maps.
 I keep all those in a shoe box (cause I’m lazy) but there are plenty of people out there who know their way around a scrapbook.
 As a matter of fact, in my dreams I’m one of those crochet-on-the-commute-whilst-also-scrapbooking-my-life kinda people.

 For your creative travel friends, look into scrapbooking materials.
 Start with a beautiful book, such as this one with a world map cover or this with a personalised cover (you choose a country shape and words that you want to fill the shape with).
 Alternatively, I really adore these books with city skylines and a cute ribbon.

 To further fuel your traveller’s creativity, you can gift them a scrapbook starting kit with e.g. plane cut outs, thread and map prints.
 Alternatively, these travel themed stickers that look like watercolour illustrations are cute.

 5. Scratch Maps